 She faced 21 batters.
 All 21 of them saw a first-pitch strike.
 All 21 had no answers after that.
-It's being called one of the greatest pitching performances in recent memory, and LSU pitcher Maribeth Gorsuch etched her name in history.
+It's considered one of the greatest pitching performances in college softball history, and LSU pitcher Maribeth Gorsuch etched her name in history.

-The sixth-ranked LSU Tigers cruised through the Purple & Gold Challenge in Baton Rouge, Louisiana, defeating the Belmont Bruins and Sam Houston State Bearcats each twice at Tiger Park.
-Coming off a 20-4 romp in five innings earlier that day, the second-half of Saturday's double-header sent senior Maribeth Gorsuch to the circle.
+The sixth-ranked LSU Tigers cruised through the 2020 Purple & Gold Challenge in Baton Rouge, Louisiana, defeating the Belmont Bruins and Sam Houston State Bearcats each twice at Tiger Park.
+Coming off a 20-4 romp in five innings earlier that day, the second half of Saturday's double-header sent senior Maribeth Gorsuch to the circle.

 Just a few days before, the Dallas, Texas native tossed a one-hit shutout as LSU beat Louisiana Tech via run-rule, 11-0 in five innings.
 Gorsuch was rolling, but no one was ready for what she did to Belmont.

-No game, however, can top what happened on Saturday night.
+No game, however, can top what happened that Saturday night.
 It was perfection.

 LSU capitalized on a first-inning wild pitch for its first run, while preseason All-SEC selection Shelbi Sunseri's third-inning RBI scored Aliyah Andrews to put the Tigers ahead for good.
 A fifth-inning throwing error, then another run scored on a fielder's choice double play that same inning capped the scoring for LSU's offense.